Deposits

 What Happens When You Deposit

-- You select a pool denomination and approve the transaction in your wallet
+- You enter the amount you want to make private and approve a single transaction in your wallet

-- Your SOL is transferred into the protocol’s on-chain pool
+- Your SOL joins the shared privacy pool on-chain

-The entire process is non-custodial — the protocol is a smart contract on Solana, and only you hold the note needed to withdraw.
-The transaction confirms in under a second.
-Your deposit is immediately part of the pool’s anonymity set.
+The entire process is non-custodial — the protocol is a smart contract on Solana, and only your wallet can produce a valid withdrawal.
+The transaction confirms in under a second, and your deposit immediately joins the anonymity set.

 Understanding Your Note